Architecture

 ## What this means in practice

-* **No custom tables.** Freelucy uses core ServiceNow constructs — `cmdb_rel_ci`, `cmdb_rel_type`, scoped roles, and cross-scope privileges.
+* **No custom tables.** Freelucy uses core ServiceNow constructs, such as `cmdb_rel_ci`, `cmdb_rel_type`, scoped roles, and cross-scope privileges.
 Nothing new is introduced into your data model.

 * **No additional licenses.** Because no custom tables are added, no additional ServiceNow end-user licenses are required to use Freelucy.

-* **Governed access.** Administrators control which tables Freelucy can read (cross-scope privileges) and which class pairs users can connect (suggested relationships).
+* **Governed access.** Administrators control which tables Freelucy can read, through cross-scope privileges, and which class pairs users can connect, through suggested relationships.
 Users only see what your governance allows.

 * **Built on Now™ certified.** Freelucy holds ServiceNow's highest technical designation for partner applications, meaning it has been designed and tested for fast, agile, resilient, and secure interaction on the Now Platform.